mwrnd/innova2_flex_xcku15p_notes/README.md

 ### Loading a User Image

-Note the process of enabling the Flex Image, rebooting, programming, enabling the User Image, then rebooting takes approximately 10 minutes each time you update your User Image.
+The process of enabling the Flex Image, rebooting, programming, enabling the User Image, then rebooting takes approximately 10 minutes each time you update your User Image.

 These instructions include a link to a bitstream for a working demo.
+Otherwise, after Vivado generates a programming Bitstream for your design, run *Generate Memory Configuration File*:

+![Vivado Tools Generate Memory Configuration File](img/Vivado_Tools_Generate_Memory_Configuration_File.png)

-Otherwise, after Vivado generates a programming Bitstream for your design, run *Generate Memory Configuration File*, select *bin*, *mt25qu512_x1_x2_x4_x8*, *SPIx8*, *Load bitstream files*, and a location and name for the output binary files.
+Select *bin*, *mt25qu512_x1_x2_x4_x8*, *SPIx8*, *Load bitstream files*, and a location and name for the output binary files.
 The bitstream will end up, for example, in the `DESIGN_NAME/DESIGN_NAME.runs/impl_1` subdirectory as `SOMETHING.bit`.
 Vivado will add the `_primary.bin` and `_secondary.bin` extensions as the Innova-2 uses dual MT25QU512 FLASH ICs in x8 for high speed programming.

-![Vivado Tools Generate Memory Configuration File](img/Vivado_Tools_Generate_Memory_Configuration_File.png)

 ![Vivado Write Memory Configuration File](img/Vivado_Write_Memory_Configuration_File.png)

-Before using `innova2_flex_app` for programming, **disconnect any JTAG adapter**.
+Before using `innova2_flex_app` for programming, **disconnect any JTAG adapter** (unplug its USB cable).

 The Innova-2 Flex Image must be activated to allow `innova2_flex_app` to program the FPGA's Configuration Memory.
 Run the `innova2_flex_app` and choose option `1`-enter then `99`-enter to enable the Flex Image.
 Reboot your system for the change to take effect.
 This is the start of a programming cycle which is: disable JTAG and schedule the Flex image, reboot, program with `innova2_flex_app`, reboot, and then test your loaded bitstream.
 ```
 sudo mst start
 cd ~/Innova_2_Flex_Open_18_12/driver/